QnAnn-e/pHMMgraph--Profile-Hidden-Markov-visualizer/README.md

-# pHMMdi: Profile Hidden Markov Model visualizer
+# pHMMdi: Profile Hidden Markov Model diagrams

 ## About the Tool
 pHMMdi takes a Multiple Sequence Alignment (MSA) as input in the form of a fasta file and produces a visually informative diagram